Plan A Field Trip

 Keys to the Past (4th & 6th Grades)

 Explores how a successful pioneer family survived at the Desert Queen Ranch.
 [Standards]

 Desert Water: A Secret Under the Sun (5th Grade)

 Introduces students to the arid landscape of the Mojave and Colorado deserts through hands-on measurement of the air and soil.
 [Standards]

 Rocks and Faults (6th Grade)

-This program allows students to discover the geologic processes that shape the landscape of Joshua Tree National Park.
+This program allows students to discover the geologic processes (structure of the Earth, plate tectonics, etc.) that shape the landscape of Joshua Tree National Park.
 [Standards]

 Tortoise, Tortoise (Middle School/Junior High)